msogloblinsky/Easy-PSAP/snakemake_apply_PSAP/README.md

 ### 6. make_report_file

 If affected individuals are present in the ped file (value 2 in the 6th column), this step makes a report file that merges the individual PSAP records.
 If a variant is present in multiple individuals, it will be a single record in the report file.
 If there are control individuals in the vcf (value 1 in the 6th column of the ped file), a validation step is carried out.
-If the variant of the affected individual(s) is not seen in controls, the validation column has an "ok" value, otherwise it has the value "violation".
+If the variant of the affected individual(s) is not seen in controls, the validation column has an "no_controls" value, otherwise it has the value "violation".
 Output located in `{outdir}/annotated}`.

 ### 7. compress_output_files